rebaderbs/le-pain-bakery/README.md

 - [x] Build a low-fidelity prototype
 - [x] Create a presentation for project research
 - [x] Create mockups
-- [ ] Apply visual design principles to mockups <-------in process!
+- [x] Apply visual design principles to mockups
-- [ ] Create a sticker sheet
+- [x] Create a sticker sheet
-- [ ] Create a high-fidelity prototype
+- [x] Create a high-fidelity prototype
-- [ ] Create a case study
+- [ ] Create a case study <-------in process!
 - [ ] CODE!!! (not part of course, this is something I'd do independently)